Gallo (winery): History

-During the 1980s and 1990s, E & J Gallo bought wine labels from Europe and Australia.
-By 1993, E & J Gallo was the country's largest winery, with a 25% share of the American wine market.
-Julio Gallo died in a car accident on 2 May 1993.
-Ernest died in 2007, and his son Joe Gallo took over the company as CEO.
+During the 1980s and 1990s, Gallo bought wine labels from Europe and Australia.
+By 1993, the company was the country's largest winery, holding a 25% share of the American wine market.
+Julio Gallo died in a car accident on May 2, 1993.
+Following Ernest's death in 2007, his son, Joe Gallo, took over the company as CEO.

-In 2002 E & J Gallo purchased the Louis M. Martini Winery, giving the company its first Napa Valley location.
-On September 14, 2007, Martha Stewart Living Omnimedia announced a partnership with E & J Gallo Winery to produce a brand of wine labelled "Martha Stewart Vintage".
-In 2011, E & J Gallo sold Hornsby's hard cider to the C&C Group for an undisclosed amount and partnered with Boisset Collection to purchase the Mondavi estate.
-In 2017, E & J Gallo Winery bought the Napa Valley Stagecoach vineyard.
+In 2002, Gallo purchased the Louis M. Martini Winery, providing the company with its first location in Napa Valley.
+On September 14, 2007, Martha Stewart Living Omnimedia announced a partnership with Gallo to produce a brand of wine labeled "Martha Stewart Vintage."
+In 2011, Gallo sold Hornsby's hard cider to the C&C Group for an undisclosed amount and partnered with the Boisset Collection to purchase the Mondavi estate.
+In 2017, Gallo bought the Stagecoach Vineyard in Napa Valley.

-In April 2019, Constellation Brands Inc. announced a deal to sell wine brands, including Clos du Bois and Mark West, to E & J Gallo Winery for $1.7 billion.
-The deal was later amended, twice, to exclude sparkling wine brands Cook's California 'Champagne' and J. Roget American 'Champagne' (both retained by Constellation for four years post final agreement), Paul Masson Brandy which was divested to Sazerac Company Inc., Sheffield Cellars and Fairbanks divested to Precept Brands LLC, and its High Color Concentrates division was divested to Vie-Del Company. for an adjusted price agreement of $1.1B, of which $250 million is an earnout if brand performance provisions are met over a two-year period after closing.
-Agreement was finalized on January 6, 2021, for $810 million.
+In April 2019, Constellation Brands Inc. announced a deal to sell wine brands, including Clos du Bois and Mark West, to Gallo for $1.7 billion.
+The deal was later amended, twice, to exclude sparkling wine brands Cook's California 'Champagne' and J. Roget American 'Champagne' (both retained by Constellation for four years post final agreement).
+Under the amended terms, Paul Masson Brandy was divested to Sazerac Company Inc., while Sheffield Cellars and Fairbanks were sold to Precept Brands LLC, and its High Color Concentrates division was divested to Vie-Del Company.
+The deal, now with an adjusted price agreement of $1.1B, included a $250 million earn-out if brand performance provisions were met over two years after closing.
+The agreement was finalized on January 6, 2021, for $810 million.

-In 2020, the University of California, Merced was planning on opening its first new school since it launched, the Ernest & Julio Gallo School of Management, a multi-disciplinary school encompassing many different disciplines.
+In 2020, the University of California, Merced announced plans for the Ernest & Julio Gallo School of Management, the first new school established at the campus since its opening.

-In 2024, more than 90 years after Ernest and Julio founded their winery, the company simplified its name to just Gallo.
+In 2024, the company shortened its name to GALLO.